 If you're currently registered with another fostering provider and wish to move to Suffolk County Council's Fostering Service, we'd love to hear from you.

 We can talk you through the process, meet with and help you decide if you would like to formally decide to transfer.

 We have many carers transfer to us each year, and would be happy to put you in touch with one who can talk you through some of the benefits of fostering with Suffolk, as well as their experience of transferring.

 There are many reasons why foster carers want to change to Suffolk County Council.

-How are we better than private independent fostering agencies?
+How are we different to private independent fostering agencies?